 Lean and toned up body isn’t just a far-fetched fantasy.
 Check out the BetterMe app and watch it propel your weight loss journey into high gear!

 How To Lower Cortisol Levels And Lose Weight

 Excessive amounts of cortisol in the body have long been linked to weight gain and belly fat.
 If you are on a journey to figure out how to reduce these stress hormones and lose a couple of pounds then here is what you should do

 - Reduce how much stress you are under – You can use any of the above mentioned tips like taking up hobbies, spending more time with animals, gardening, meditating and more.
 While this won’t help much with weight, it does wonders for your mental health.

-- Change your diet – Reduce the amount of simple sugars and carbohydrates you consume, eat more vegetables, lean protein and complex carbs, drink more water, and always eat on a calorie deficit – this will help you lose weight and combat increasing cortisol levels.
+- Change your diet – Reduce the amount of added sugars and refined carbohydrates you consume, eat more vegetables, lean protein and complex carbs, drink more water, and always eat on a calorie deficit if you want to lose weight and combat increasing cortisol levels.
 If you want to make more of an impact, try foods to lower cortisol such as blueberries, mangoes, broccoli and asparagus, papayas, pineapples, onions and more.

 How To Lower Cortisol Levels Fast So I Can Sleep More

 If your stress levels are affecting how much sleep you get a night, try some simple and relaxing ‘how to lower cortisol’ tips such as meditating, deep breathing, playing with your pets, and making time for your hobbies.
 You are more likely to sleep if you are relaxed.